1. Types and basic characteristics of joint venture (JV) in China

 - The incorporation formalities and deadlines for the project as a whole.

-- The capital level to consider, accounting, tax and reporting matter, customs considerations
+- The capital level to consider, accounting, tax and reporting matter, customs special regimes

-- The draft of a proper cooperation contract, Articles of Association and shareholders agreement.
+- The preparation of a proper cooperation contract (CVJ) and careful review of Articles of Association

 |